-You probably don't think about roses for a shade garden.
-However, if your garden doesn't quite get the 5-6 hours of full sun usually recommended for growing roses, you may still be able to grow select varieties.
+You probably do not think about roses for a shade garden.
+However, if your garden does not quite get the five to six hours of full sun usually recommended for growing roses, you may still be able to grow select varieties.
 No rose will thrive and bloom without some sun, but some roses will do just fine with a little shade.

-According to Steve Hutton, President of the Conard-Pyle Company, introducers of Star Roses.
-“In general the roses that flower the most, like floribundas and shrub roses, will do better in the shade...
+According to Steve Hutton, who introduced the Star Rose cultivar, “In general the roses that flower the most, like floribundas and shrub roses, will do better in the shade...
 Anything less than six hours of sun will sacrifice some blooms.
 But, if you pick a rose that has prolific flowers with big blooms you will have a perfectly happy plant."
-And pale petaled beauties that can look washed out in bright sunshine seem to glow in partial shade.
+Pale petaled beauties that can look washed out in bright sunshine seem to glow in partial shade.

 01 of 18

 02 of 18

-Dainty, five-petaled blooms of pink and white grow in clusters on this beloved hybrid musk shrub, a class noted for their disease resistance, fragrance, and shade tolerance.
+Dainty, five-petaled blooms of pink and white grow in clusters on this beloved hybrid musk shrub from 1937.
+This variety is praised for its disease resistance, fragrance, and shade tolerance.
 A ballerina can bloom well into the fall and has the bonus of attractive hips.
-A ballerina can also be trained as a beautiful small climber, to six feet.
-USDA Hardiness Zones 5 - 10.
+A ballerina can also be trained as a beautiful small climber up to six feet.
+It grows in hardiness zones 5 to 10.

 03 of 18

-Carefree lives up to its name, adapting to almost any conditions.
-While the blossoms are exceptional in appearance, the sheer quantity of flowers makes the bush a delight in the garden.
-Carefree Wonder is a repeat bloomer with single blooms of pink with white edges.
-USDA Hardiness Zones 4 - 9.
+Carefree lives up to its name, adapting to almost any conditions -while the blossoms are exceptional in appearance, the sheer quantity of flowers makes the bush a delight in any garden.
+Carefree Wonder (or Meipitac Rose) is a repeat bloomer with single blooms of pink with white edges.
+It is grown in hardiness zones 4 through 9.

 04 of 18

-Eden Climber is a large, old-fashioned looking rose with large, double blooms in pastel shades of pink, cream, and yellow.
+Eden Climber is a large, old-fashioned-looking rose with large, double blooms in pastel shades of pink, cream, and yellow.
 Eden Climber has a pleasant scent and looks and smells wonderful along a fence.
-It is one of the most floriferous climbers, with equally attractive deep green foliage.
-USDA Hardiness Zones 5 - 9.Continue to 5 of 18 below.
+It is one of the most floriferous climbers with equally attractive deep green foliage.
+This plant also goes by the name Pierre de Ronsard or Meiviolin and grow in hardiness zones 5 through 9.Continue to 5 of 18 below.

 05 of 18